-The Company expects that these new services, in addition to the Smartphone applications for iPhone and Android, will help increase sales of the iConnect and CommPact panels.
+The Company expects that these new Smartphone applications for iPhone and Android, will help increase sales of the iConnect and CommPact panels.

 The Company continues focusing on its Two-way-wireless iConnect product line and its PIR camera detector with a built-in camera for video verification, in addition to the release of new complimentary products such as the two-way repeater for extending the detectors' range and the two-way vibration detector, all sustaining market expansions and increased sales.